TechForPalestine/boycott-israeli-tech-companies-dataset/README.md

 This repository is dedicated to providing a comprehensive list of Israeli tech companies to boycott, categorized based on their respective industries.

+### Motivation

+This boycott movement is effective, pro-israeli harassment is filling the issues section, the best reply is to focus on building the list of tools to replace their tech.
+Don't let them intimidate us.

 ### Contents

 - YAML Files: Each category of companies is organized into separate YAML files.
 These files are easy to navigate and are regularly updated.